 statement would be a quick

-solution—and in youthful naivete I considered this an opportunity to use a
+solution—and in youthful naivete I relished the opportunity to use a

 feature of C that I had previously never needed.
 Shee-eesh!
 Today, knowing much